Electro707/ee-parts-database/docs/database_spec.rst

 =============== =========================== =========== =======================================================
 Name            SQL Type                    Required?
 Description
 =============== =========================== =========== =======================================================
-frequency       FLOAT                       YES         The frequency of the crystal load_c          FLOAT                                   The load capacitance (in pF) of the crystal esr             FLOAT                                   The ECR (in Ohms) of the crystal stability_ppm   FLOAT                                   The stability (in ppm) of the crystal
+frequency       float                       YES         The frequency of the crystal load_c          float                                   The load capacitance (in pF) of the crystal esr             float                                   The ECR (in Ohms) of the crystal stability_ppm   float                                   The stability (in ppm) of the crystal
 =============== =========================== =========== =======================================================

 FET Spec